ritchie46/ritchievink.com/content/post/gan-art.md

 {{< figure src="/img/post-16-gan_art/gan.png" title="Generative Adversial networks">}}

 You see that we feed the Generator random noise.
 We sample this random noise from a normal distribution.
+We hope that through the magic of backpropagation the Generator will become a network that is able to transform this normal distribution to the actual distribution of the dataset.

+That is right, **the actual distribution of the dataset.**
-We hope that through the magic of backpropagation the Generator will morph into a network that is able to transform this normal distribution to the actual distribution of the dataset.
-However GANs are notorious for being hard to train and instead of learning the latent distribution of a dataset they often learn just a small section of the hidden distribution or end up oscillating between only a few images during training.
+Unlike models used for classification that model $P(class | data)$, GANs are able to learn and maximize $P(data)$  However GANs are notorious for being hard to train and instead of learning the latent distribution of a dataset they often learn just a small section of the hidden distribution or end up oscillating between only a few images during training.

 ## Art data
 [Kaggle](https://www.kaggle.com/c/painter-by-numbers) has a dataset containing the works of various painters.
 Shown below is an excerpt of the set.
 For the final dataset I've downloaded **train_1.zip** - **train_6.zip**.